BIO: Marcus Lee was born in Antioch, California (USA) where he attended Deer Valley High School.

 During the NBL off-season, he played he signed with Pallacanestro Reggiana of the Lega Basket Serie A.

-On October 18, 2012, Lee committed to play at the University of Kentucky.
-He joined Julius Randle, twins Andrew Harrison and Aaron Harrison, James Young, and Dakari Johnson as one of six Kentucky signees to be selected in the 2013 McDonald's All-American Boys Game as well as the 2013 Jordan Brand Classic.
+Marcus Lee committed to the University of Kentucky on October 18, 2012, and was part of Kentucky’s celebrated 2013 recruiting class, joining Julius Randle, Andrew Harrison, Aaron Harrison, James Young, and Dakari Johnson as one of six UK signees selected to the 2013 McDonald’s All-American Boys Game, while also being selected for the 2013 Jordan Brand Classic.

 - McDonald's All-American (2013)